kstaats/karoo_tools/README.md

 # Karoo Tools

-Karoo Tools include the tools originally included with Karoo GP.
-This tool set will grow over time as new tools are developed, validated, and given the Karoo interface.
-The intent is for these to be quick to learn and easy to use.
+Karoo Tools are simple tools, each designed to perform one function.
+They help you prepare your data for Machine Learning runs.
+Quick to learn and easy to use.
+Good instructions.
+Please let me know if I have achieved that goal.

 Batteries included.
 No programming required.

-Learn more at <a href="https://github.com/kstaats?tab=repositories">https://github.com/kstaats?tab=repositories</a> ...